MicrosoftEdge/MSEdgeExplainers/DevTools/ClientHints/explainer.md

 A: The list in the device emulation view is the complete set of UA Client Hints

-**Q: Are all the hint inputs currently required because HTTP needs to be send with all of the header items?**
+**Q: Are all the hint inputs currently required because HTTP needs to be sent with all of the header items?**

 A: No, it's fine if some of the headers are undefined.

 **Q: For emulated devices (not the current device), where would auto-fill pull from?**

 A: For *emulated devices that are built-in*, ideally there would be an auto-mapping of characteristics.
-For examplke, an Android phone would use the same UA brands list as on desktop, but it would need a hardcoded value for model info (e.g. the UA string baked into DevTools might have been “Nexus 5 Build/MRA58N” but would now need to report a similar string in the Sec-CH-UA-Model hint.
+For example, an Android phone would use the same UA brands list as on desktop, but it would need a hardcoded value for model info (e.g. the UA string baked into DevTools might have been “Nexus 5 Build/MRA58N” but would now need to report a similar string in the Sec-CH-UA-Model hint).
 For iPhone emulation, it would ideally drop all of the hints by default since UA Client Hints aren’t available for iPhone at all.
 For a *custom device* (or an edited one…), ideally an empty string for one of the UA Clients Hints fields would map to “send whatever the browser would have done otherwise”.

 **Q: Do we need to add default client hints to the existing emulation library for this or for future use cases?**